catseye/Oxcart/README.md

 ### While loop?

+So, while we've demonstrated it's possible to write a controlled loop, it is in fact a "repeat" (or "do") type loop, where the loop body is always executed at least once.
+What about a "while" type loop, where the loop body might not be executed at all, if the loop condition isn't true when the loop starts?

 You may have noticed that the "current continuation" is a very palpable concept in Oxcart; using the infinite loop program to illustrate, it is almost as if concatenating the program symbols results in a program